wellsjo/dotfiles-mac/README.md

-###Setup script:
+This is my portable development setup.
+I use a combination of vim, tmux, git, and shell scripts to get things done.
+My dotfiles also come with a bunch of useful functions and aliases in bash.
+For example, wellssh <address> will ssh into any machine and automaticaly install these settings.

+To install manually, simply clone this repo, source wells_dotfiles/bash/profile, then type ```wells_install```.
+Or just copy this line:

 <pre>
 git clone git@github.com:wellsjo/wells_dotfiles.git ~/.wells_dotfiles && source ~/.wells_dotfiles/bash/profile && wells_install
 </pre>

-It clones this repository and then sets symlinks to the bash, vim, and git dotfiles.
+That line clones this repository and then sets symlinks to the bash, vim, and git dotfiles from the home directory.
 Type 'whelp' to get a list of functions and commands available.
 Enjoy

 ####Bash aliases & functions
 <pre>